Mishka31/ZenbitTech-feedBack/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-### Launch step by step web application:
+### Launch application:

-1. Open the project repository in the development environment application and enter the command "npm start" in the Terminal.
+Open the project repository in the development environment application and enter the command "npm start" in the Terminal.
 After a successful launch, you will get the following output:

 ![](app/public/1.JPG)